 "I already have a light meter built into my camera; why do I need a separate device?"

 The light meter built into cameras measures reflected light.
 A reflected light meter shows an appropriate setting for an average of the whole scene.
 If you are taking a picture of a scene that does has neither an average, nor internally consistent lighting situation, your camera's built-in light meter will not be accurate.
 Usually, that causes an overexposed or underexposed picture.

 Sunset portraits and other pictures with strong back-lighting are common situations, and can be aided by using an incident light meter like Luxi For All.

 Luxi For All builds upon the design of the original Luxi to bring convenient, inexpensive light metering to everybody who owns a mobile device.
-While the original Luxi was designed specifically for iPhone, Luxi For All will fit onto almost any of your gadgets with front-facing cameras: Android phones and tablets, iPhone, iPod Touch, iPad...you name it.
+While the original Luxi was designed specifically for iPhone, Luxi For All will fit onto almost any of your iOS devices: iPhone, iPod Touch, iPad...you name it.
 Even if your device is inside a case!

 Well done, interesting and simple design.

 — Dr. Vlad Vyshemirsky, Developer of the Pocket Light Meter app

 — Mark Meyers, Professional movie camera operator/ steadicam operator.
 Credits include: Mission Impossible III , Pirates of the Caribbean.
 IMDB